microsoft/azure-pipelines-extensions/DEPRECATION.md

 Extensions listed below have been marked deprecated since June 2021.
 As part of consistency and security improvements, we periodically remove the source for deprecated extensions from this repository.

-## Removed Extensions (latest update: 06-2026)
+## Removed Extensions (latest update: 07-2026)

 Extensions whose source has been deleted from this repository.
-Where the extension was published to the Marketplace under the `ms-vscs-rm` (or related) publisher, the Marketplace listing may have been retired separately.

 | Extension Name | Marketplace Id | Removal PR | Removed Date |
 | --- | --- | --- | --- |